 2.3 Internal Environmental Analysis

 This section highlights the past and current performance of the Authority.
 Internal capabilities were analysed.
-The strengths and opportunities and weaknesses and threats in the operations as well as optimisation and / or mitigation measures respectively were identified.
+The strengths and weaknesses in the operations as well as optimisation and / or mitigation measures respectively were identified.

 2.3.1 Past Performance